Morganza Cake

 18. Spread the pecans on a rimmed cookie sheet or jelly roll pan and toast in a 350°F oven until nuttily fragrant, about 8 minutes.
 Remove from the oven and let cool.
 Chop and put into a bowl.
 Shake gently to settle the dusty little nut bits to the bottom of the bowl and scoop off about a cup and a half of the nice clean pieces from the top.
 Set aside.

-19. a large, heavy pot (seriously, 4.5 qts or slightly larger; I used an enameled cast iron Dutch oven), combine the evaporated milk, sugar, butter, and salt.
+19. large, heavy pot (seriously, 4.5 qts or slightly larger; I used an enameled cast iron Dutch oven), combine the evaporated milk, sugar, butter, and salt.
 Cook over medium heat, stirring regularly, till it reaches the soft ball stage (237°F).
 How long this’ll take will depend on your range, pot, and the temperature of your ingredients.
 Suffice to say, it feels like rather a while.
 Persevere, if you don’t take it all the way to 237°F the frosting won’t set correctly.

 20. Once the frosting comes to temperature, remove it from the heat, carefully transfer it to a metal bowl stabilized with a kitchen towel, and mix in the vanilla and bourbon.
 Stir with a wooden spoon (or, hem, a hand mixer) till cooled a bit, 3-4 min.
 The frosting won’t increase in volume, and you’re really looking for a happy medium consistency–cool enough to stay on the cake, but warm enough to spread.